 31. The Agreement is crystal clear that for those employees retiring by the division date, the State shall pay!
-For those continuing\in\service,\the\States\shall\make\provision\for\the\ ate.
-Has the Kenya Government made such provision?
-I have last referred to the Letter of Offer accepted by the Plaintiffs in which they also accepted the offer that they would retain their ligibility for pension and other retiring benefits in accordance with the Plaintiffs and the Government.
+For those continuing in service, the States shall make provision for the the Mass the Kenya Government made such provision?
+I have st referred to the Letter of Offer accepted by the Plaintiffs in thich they also accepted the offer that they would retain their lighbility for pension and other retiring benefits in accordance with the massions are Cap.
+189. That is to my mind is provision to much because once accepted, it is binding on the Plaintiffs and the Government.
 In any event, the Mediation Agreement in Section 3 thereof states;